shakahl/hups-util-phptemplate/README.md

-# hups-php-template
+# Introduction

-Extremely lightweight template class based on native PHP
+This package is a part of the Hups Framework.
+It is an extremely lightweight template class based on native PHP.

-## Installation
+# Installation

 https://packagist.org/packages/shakahl/hups-php-template

-## Examples
+# Examples

 Example for utilizing
 --